apache/systemds/docs/dml-language-reference.md

 ## Introduction

-SystemML compiles scripts written in Declarative Machine Learning (or DML for short) into mixed driver and distributed jobs.
-DML’s syntax closely follows R, thereby minimizing the learning curve to use SystemML.
+SystemDS compiles scripts written in Declarative Machine Learning (or DML for short) into mixed driver and distributed jobs.
+DML’s syntax closely follows R, thereby minimizing the learning curve to use SystemDS.
 Before getting into detail, let’s start with a simple Hello World program in DML.
-Assuming that Spark is installed on your machine or cluster, place `SystemML.jar` into your directory.
+Assuming that Spark is installed on your machine or cluster, place `SystemDS.jar` into your directory.
 Now, create a text file `hello.dml` containing following code:

     print("Hello World");

 To run this program on your machine, use following command:

-    spark-submit SystemML.jar -f hello.dml
+    spark-submit SystemDS.jar -f hello.dml

 The option `-f` in the above command refers to the path to the DML script.
-A detailed list of the available options can be found running `spark-submit SystemML.jar -help`.
+A detailed list of the available options can be found running `spark-submit SystemDS.jar -help`.

 ## Variables